 The Bed Bug Products You Can Use To Find Out If You Have Bed Bugs

-With the growth of bed bug problems across the United States, it’s no surprise that you might think that you have them and start itching when you get into bed.
+With the growth of bed bug problems across the United States, it’s no surprise that you might think you have them and start itching when you get into bed.
 But it’s not always the case.
-Sometimes it’s just acne on the legs, other times you might be itching because it’s winter and you have dry skin.
-So before you go buying bed bug spray and start pouring bed bug control dust along the doorframes, it’s important to find out if you really have bed bugs or not.
+Sometimes it’s just acne on the legs; other times, you might be itching because it’s winter and you have dry skin.
+So before you buy bed bug spray and start pouring bed bug control dust along the doorframes, it’s crucial to find out if you have bed bugs.

-There are actually quite a few ways to find out if you have bed bugs.
-Let’s take a look at the most common means of detecting bed bug bites.
+There are many ways to find out if you have bed bugs.
+Let’s look at the most common means of detecting bed bug bites.

 Simply Look For Them

-While bed bugs are small, an adult bed bug is able to be seen easily by most people with normal or corrected vision.
+While bed bugs are small, most people with normal or corrected vision can see an adult bed bug quickly.
 Adult bed bugs are about the size of an apple seed and look brownish or reddish, depending on how recently they’ve had a blood meal.
-The nymphs can be considerably harder to see, especially if they haven’t fed yet and remained more opaque.
-The eggs are, of course, the hardest to find because they’re white (like the mattress) and about as small as a single number in the date on a penny.
+The nymphs can be considerably harder to see, especially if they haven’t fed and remain more opaque.
+The eggs are the hardest to find because they’re white (like the mattress) and about as small as a single number in the date on a penny.

 Once you’ve found the bed bugs, get out the vacuum, steamer, and bed bug spray.
-A multi-pronged approach is the best way to ensure that you’re getting them at every stage of their life cycle.
+A multi-pronged approach is the best way to ensure you get them at every stage of their life cycle.

 Look For Their Leavings

-“Leavings” is such a euphemism, so let’s just call it what it is: you’re looking for their feces.
-Bed bugs might be good at hiding themselves, but like most creatures, they’re going to defecate where they are.
+“Leavings” is such a euphemism, so let’s call it what it is: you’re looking for their feces.
+Bed bugs might be good at hiding themselves, but like most creatures, they will defecate where they are.
 You’ll want to look for reddish-brown spots on your sheets and mattress.
 The feces is this color because it is your digested blood.
-We’re not going to sugarcoat this, because the more disgusting the truth is, the more likely you’ll want to grab some bed bug killing spray and start eradicating them.
+We won’t sugarcoat this because the more awful the truth is, the more likely you’ll want to grab some bed bug-killing spray and start eradicating them.

 If you’re having trouble finding the bed bugs or eggs, there is something that can help...(picture below)